| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 when done.

-returns a new keymap
+The procedure rl-copy-keymap returns a new keymap which is

 a copy of source.

-returns a new keymap with the
+The procedure rl-make-keymap returns a new keymap with the

-printing characters bound to rl-insert
+printing characters bound to rl-insert, the lowercase Meta

 characters bound to run their equivalents, and the Meta digits bound to